Key takeaways

 How to get Victoza without insurance

 Victoza without insurance can cost $11,000 to $16,000 a year.
-Even people with insurance coverage may have to pay close to retail price.
+Even people with insurance coverage may have to pay close to the retail price.
 Here are some ways to get Victoza without insurance:

 1. Start with a SingleCare savings card